Kattis/problem-package-format/spec/legacy-icpc.md

 Programs without `build` and `run` scripts are built and run according to what language is used.
 Language is determined by looking at the file endings as specified in the [languages table](languages.md).
-If a single language from the table below can't be determined, building fails.
 In the case of Python 2 and 3 which share the same file ending, language will be determined by looking at the shebang line which must match the regular expressions `^#!.*python2` for Python 2 and `^#!.*python3` for Python 3.
 If a single language can't be determined, building fails.